Beast (Disney character): Stage musical

+Alasdair Harvey originated the role on the West End.
+Other actors who played the role include John Barrowman and Earl Carpenter (who was in the closing cast of the original production), and Shaq Taylor who played the role in the revival.
+Other notable actors who’ve taken on the role include Steve Barton and Ethan Freeman who played the role in the original Austrian production in Vienna.

+Video games

 Kingdom Hearts series

-Beast appears as a major Disney character in the bestselling video game series Kingdom Hearts.
+Beast appears as a major Disney character in the video game series Kingdom Hearts.

-Kingdom Hearts

 In the first Kingdom Hearts, during a time in which the spell had not yet broken, Beast's home is attacked by the Heartless, led by Maleficent, who take Belle captive.
-Determined to rescue Belle, Beast goes as far as to exploit the power of darkness and risk his own life to transport himself to Hollow Bastion, where Belle is being held captive with the other six Princesses of Heart.
+Determined to rescue Belle, Beast exploits the power of darkness and risks his own life to transport himself to Hollow Bastion, where Belle is being held captive with the other six Princesses of Heart.
 Upon arriving in Hollow Bastion, Beast is confronted by Riku, who challenges him to a duel and easily defeats him.
 Beast is saved at the last minute by Sora, Donald and Goofy, who are looking for Kairi.
 Allying himself with Sora, since Donald and Goofy have temporarily joined Riku, Beast fights the Heartless and protects Sora while they work their way into the Hollow Baston castle.
 Entering the castle, Beast, Sora, Donald and Goofy fight their way through until they encounter and defeat Maleficent, who transforms into her dragon form and challenges them once again, only to be defeated once more.
 The four heroes find Kairi, but the circumstances cause Sora, Donald, Goofy and Kairi to leave Hollow Bastion, and Beast states that he will not leave without Belle.
 Later on, Beast encounters Sora once again when he returns to Hollow Bastion to lock the Keyhole.
 During their second search, Beast and Sora find Belle, who embraces Beast and presents Sora with the Divine Rose Keychain.
 In the Final Mix version of the game, Beast allies himself with Sora once again to fight and defeat Xemnas (then known as "Unknown").

-Kingdom Hearts: Chain of Memories

 In Kingdom Hearts: Chain of Memories, Beast is merely a figment of Sora's memories.
 He is once again separated from Belle, courtesy of Maleficent, but once more, Beast defeats Maleficent with Sora's help and rescues Belle.